PL/I: Storage type sharing

 Record I/O and list processing produce situations where the programmer needs to fit a declaration to the storage of the next record or item, before knowing what type of data structure it has.
 Based variables and pointers are key to such programs.
 The data structures must be designed appropriately, typically using fields in a data structure to encode information about its type and size.
 The fields can be held in the preceding structure or, with some constraints, in the current one.
 Where the encoding is in the preceding structure, the program needs to allocate a based variable with a declaration that matches the current item (using expressions for extents where needed).
 Where the type and size information are to be kept in the current structure ("self defining structures") the type-defining fields must be ahead of the type dependent items and in the same place in every version of the data structure.
 The -option is used for self-defining extents (e.g., string lengths as in DCL 1 A BASED, 2 N BINARY, 2 B CHAR(LENGTH REFER A.N.), etc – where is used to allocate instances of the data structure.
-For self-defining structures, any typing and ed fields are placed ahead of the "real" data.
+For self-defining structures, any typing and red fields are placed ahead of the "real" data.
 If the records in a data set, or the items in a list of data structures, are organised this way they can be handled safely in a machine independent way.

 PL/I implementations do not (except for the PL/I Checkout compiler) keep track of the data structure used when storage is first allocated.
 Any declaration can be used with a pointer into the storage to access the storage – inherently unsafe and machine dependent.
 However, this usage has become important for "pointer arithmetic" (typically adding a certain amount to a known address).
 This has been a contentious subject in computer science.
 In addition to the problem of wild references and buffer overruns, issues arise due to the alignment and length for data types used with particular machines and compilers.
 Many cases where pointer arithmetic might be needed involve finding a pointer to an element inside a larger data structure.
 The function computes such pointers, safely and machine independently.